 Once the main form of home heating in America, today fireplaces are more commonly ornamental.
 Most of us rely on other systems for heating, only using the fireplace to create a cozy or romantic atmosphere.
-Yet the extra time we’re spending at home this year is giving fireplaces a lot of extra use.
 Whether you burn a fire all winter long or only on special occasions, that atmospheric heat source comes at an environmental price.
-Fireplaces are incredibly inefficient heaters, and that wood smoke that smells so nice contains toxic pollutants, including carbon monoxide.
+Fireplaces are incredibly inefficient heaters, and the wood smoke that smells so nice contains toxic pollutants, including carbon monoxide.
 But there are a lot of things you can do to make your fireplace more sustainable.

 Fireplaces as a Heat Source

-According to the most recent Residential Energy Consumption Survey by the U.S. Energy Information Administration, fewer than 10% of U.S. homes burn wood as a primary heat source.
+According to the 2015 Residential Energy Consumption Survey by the U.S. Energy Information Administration, fewer than 10% of U.S. homes burn wood as a primary heat source.
 In homes with a secondary heat source, 14% have a fireplace.

 Open fireplaces are not the best home heating system.
 They can rarely heat a whole house, especially fireplaces built on an exterior wall or in large homes.
 An open fireplace with a mantle is essentially an indoor campfire with no control over combustion or burn rate.
 Most of the heat escapes outside through the chimney.
 In fact, in a well-insulated house, conventional open fireplaces can operate at negative efficiency, meaning they draw more heat out of the house than they create.